dandanio/rootless-podman-quadlets/convertx/README.md

 ## Secrets / API keys
 If you need to pass secrets, create a file `~/.config/containers/systemd/convertx.env` and uncomment the `EnvironmentFile` line in the Quadlet file.

-## Hardening
-The Quadlet file includes commented‑out hardening options.
-ConvertX can run with `ReadOnly=true` as long as the tmpfs mounts are enabled alongside it.